-- A maintenance facility and surface parking for the buses (to be located on Parcel A)
+- A maintenance, operations, and administration building and surface parking for the buses (to be located on Parcel A)

-- A four-story administration and operations building with attached four-story parking structure for employee vehicles (to be located on Parcel B)
+- A three-story parking structure for employee vehicles (to be located on Parcel B)

 The County will require a minimum of LEED Building Design + Construction (BD+C) Silver Certification for the project, which will be designed to include sustainable materials and systems.

 Arlington Transit (ART) is Arlington County’s local transit system that supplements Metrobus service with cross-County routes as well as neighborhood connections to Metrorail and Virginia Railway Express.